Kagimon/Kagimon/README.md

-## Hi there 👋
+## Olá,sou Karlos Eduardo atualmente estou;

+- 🔭 Cursando Sistemas de Informação
+- 🌱 Aprendendo desenvolvimento com o framework ASP.net core
 <!--
 **Kagimon/Kagimon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 Cursando Sistemas de Informação
-- 🌱 Aprendendo desenvolvimento com o framework ASP.net core
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...